Neurological examination: Patient's history

-Handedness is important in establishing the area of the brain important for language (as almost all right-handed people have a left hemisphere, which is responsible for language).
+Handedness is important in establishing the area of the brain important for language (as almost all right-handed people have a left hemisphere that is responsible for language).
 As patients answer questions, it is important to gain an idea of the complaint thoroughly and understand its time course.
 Understanding the patient's neurological state at the time of questioning is important, and an idea of how competent the patient is with various tasks and his/her level of impairment in carrying out these tasks should be obtained.
 The interval of a complaint is important as it can help aid the diagnosis.
 For example, vascular disorders (such as strokes) occur very frequently over minutes or hours, whereas chronic disorders (such as Alzheimer's disease) occur over a matter of years.

 Carrying out a 'general' examination is just as important as the neurological exam, as it may lead to clues to the cause of the complaint.
 This is shown by cases of cerebral metastases where the initial complaint was of a mass in the breast.